contentful/forma-36/MIGRATION.md

 yarn add @contentful/f36-button
 ```

-Note: We don't recommend using it this way, it is much easier to [install full package of components](#Step-1-install-new-packages).
+Note: We don't recommend using it this way, it is much easier to [install the full package of components](#Step-1-install-new-packages).
 Tree-shaking will take care of your build

-### Step 2 - migrate your components
+### Step 2 - Migrate your components

 We created codemods for most of the components to make it easier for you to migrate.
 All you need to do is run this command and follow the prompt:

 `npx @contentful/f36-codemod`

-NOTE: If you run this command for the first time it will install the package in the npm cache so you would need to go ahead and run it again.
+Note: When running this command for the first time it installs the package in the NPM cache.
+Make sure you run it again.

-There are still a couple of components that requires manual migration, have a look on [the detailed documentation how to do it](#changes-per-component-in-v4).
+There are still a couple of components that require manual migration, have a look at [the detailed documentation on how to do it](#changes-per-component-in-v4).

-### Step 3 - remove version 3 packages and CSS imports
+### Step 3 - Remove version 3 packages and CSS imports

 Now that you have your fresh version of Forma 36 installed, you don't need the old packages anymore.
-Go ahead and remove them by running the following command:
+Remove them by running the following command:

 For NPM